Tornadoes strike Arkansas, Illinois; 4 dead, dozens injured

 The police department in Covington, Tennessee, said on Facebook that the west Tennessee city was impassable after power lines and trees fell on roads when the storm passed through Friday evening.
 Authorities in Tipton County, north of Memphis, said a tornado appeared to have touched down near the middle school in Covington and in other locations in the rural county.

-One tornado veered just west of Iowa City, home to the University of Iowa, which cancelled a watch party at an on-campus arena for the women's basketball Final Four game.
+One tornado veered just west of Iowa City, home to the University of Iowa.
 Video from KCRG-TV showed toppled power poles and roofs ripped off an apartment building in the suburb of Coralville and significantly damaged homes in the city of Hills.

 Nearly 90,000 customers in Arkansas lost power, according to poweroutage.us, which tracks outages.